hovancik/stretchly/README.md

 You can also install *Stretchly* with [Homebrew](https://brew.sh/) by running `brew update && brew install --cask stretchly`.
 When upgrading, run `brew update && brew upgrade --cask`.
 Don't forget to Quit Stretchly, first.

-If you're using [Alfred](https://www.alfredapp.com) on macOS you can use this [Alfred Workflow](https://github.com/KingOfSpades/stretchFred) to interact with Stretchly.
+If you're using [Alfred](https://www.alfredapp.com) or [Raycast](https://www.raycast.com/) on macOS you can use this [Alfred Workflow](https://github.com/KingOfSpades/stretchFred) or [Raycast Extension](https://www.raycast.com/u-ran/stretchly) to interact with Stretchly.

 #### Application Signing